From Languages to Information is offered online!

 Mail non-technical questions only to email@example.com.
 We will not reply to email sent to individual staff members.
 If you have a matter to be discussed privately, please come to office hours, or use firstname.lastname@example.org to make an appointment.

 We prefer that most questions are posted on the Piazza forum - responses tend to be quicker and have a wider audience.

 We use the mailing list generated by Axess to convey messages to the class.
 We will assume that all students read these messages.

 Readings from MR+S are required, but the reading are available here (the published book).

-Extracting meaning, information, and structure from human language text, web pages, social networks, genome sequences, or any less structured information.
-Methods include: string algorithms, edit distance, naive Bayes and MaxEnt classifiers, language modeling, XML processing.
+Extracting meaning, information, and structure from human language text, speech, web pages, genome sequences, social networks, or any less structured information.
+Methods include: string algorithms, edit distance, language modeling, naive Bayes, inverted indices, vector semantics.
 Applications such as information retrieval, question answering, text classification, social network models, machine translation, genomic sequence alignment, word meaning extraction.

 CS 103, CS 107 and CS 109.

 Each week, we will ask you to watch a set of video lectures (2 to 2.5 hours total).
 The videos will have some in-video questions embedded in them, which you should answer.
 You are required to watch the videos, but the embedded quizzes are not counted toward the final grade.